Skip to content

 """

-fields_list = {}
+fields_dict = {}

 for f in fields(cls):

-fields_list[f.name] = f
+fields_dict[f.name] = f

-return fields_list
+return fields_dict

 @classmethod

-def _add_args_to_parser(cls, parser: argparse.ArgumentParser):
+def _add_args_to_parser(cls, parser: argparse.ArgumentParser) -> None:

-Adds arguments to the provided parser based on the fields defined in the ArgsDataClass.
+"""Add arguments to the provided parser based on the fields defined in the ArgsDataClass.

 This method iterates over all fields in the ArgsDataClass.
 For each field, it checks if it has metadata.